Sooke Gathering Place

 What is a Plebiscite?

 For example, if the District of Sooke proposed borrowing up to $5 million to help build Sooke Gathering Place, eligible voters would be asked to vote Yes or No on a loan authorization bylaw.
-The outcome of that vote would determine whether the District could proceed with the borrowing.
+The outcome of that vote would inform the District of Sooke on the wishes of our community to proceed.

 In simple terms, a plebiscite allows the community to decide whether it supports a significant public initiative before it moves forward.